Unimodular Hyperbolic Triangulations: Circle Packing and Random Walk: Introduction

 The hyperbolic random triangulations of \cite{PSHIT} and \cite{BPP14} make up for having unbounded degrees by a different useful property: \emph{unimodularity} (essentially equivalent to \emph{reversibility}, see \cref{subsec:unimodularity,subsec:reversibility}).
 This allows us to apply probabilistic and ergodic arguments in place of the analytic arguments appropriate to the bounded degree case.
 Our first main theorem establishes a probabilistic characterisation of the CP type for unimodular random rooted triangulations, and connects it to the geometric property of \emph{invariant (non-)amenability}, which we define in \cref{subsec:invariant_expansion}.

-\begin{thm} Let $(G,\rho)$ be an infinite, unimodular, ergodic, one-ended and simple planar triangulation and suppose $\E[\deg(\rho)]<\infty$.
+\begin{thm} Let $(G,\rho)$ be an infinite, simple, one-ended, ergodic unimodular random rooted planar triangulation.
 Then either \begin{quote} $\E[\deg(\rho)]=6$, in which case $(G,\rho)$ is invariantly amenable and almost surely CP parabolic, \end{quote} or else \begin{quote} $\E[\deg(\rho)]>6$, in which case $(G,\rho)$ is invariantly non-amenable and almost surely CP hyperbolic. \end{quote} \end{thm}

 This theorem can be viewed as a local-to-global principle for unimodular triangulations.
 That is, it allows us to identify the circle packing type and invariant amenability, both global properties, by calculating the expected degree, a very local quantity.
 For example, if $(G,\rho)$ is a simple, one-ended triangulation that is obtained as a local limit of planar graphs, then by Euler's formula and Fatou's lemma its average degree is at most $6$, so that \cref{thm:classification} implies it is almost surely CP parabolic.
 If in addition $(G,\rho)$ has bounded degrees, then it is recurrent by He-Schramm \cite{HeSc}.
-In particular, this gives an alternative proof of the Benjamini-Schramm Recurrence Theorem \cite{BeSc} in the primary case of a one-ended limit (in \cref{sec:BSproof} we show that the remaining cases follow easily from well-known arguments).
+In particular, this gives an alternative proof of the Benjamini-Schramm Recurrence Theorem \cite{BeSc} in the primary case of a one-ended limit.
+We handle the remaining cases in \cref{sec:BSproof}.
 Unlike the proof of \cite{BeSc}, whose main ingredient is a quantitative estimate for finite circle packings \cite[Lemma 2.3]{BeSc}, our method works with infinite triangulations directly and implies the following generalisation:

 \begin{prop} Any unimodular, simple, one-ended random rooted planar triangulation $(G,\rho)$ with bounded degrees and $\E[\deg(\rho)]=6$ is almost surely recurrent. \end{prop}